morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 ```php
 function display( $title, $description, $author ) { ... }
 ```
-When one argument is removed, the name or order is changed the old versions of the code might break.
+When one argument is removed, argument name or order is changed the old versions of the code might break.

 This is recommended:
 ```php